JonyEpsilon/openaltimeter-downloader/docs/readme.txt

 Changelog
 =========

+beta6: fix the beeping-on-firmware upgrade bug.
+Fix the long delay when loading/downloading data bug.

 beta5: fix show-stopping bug in firmware upgrade process.
 [Thanks to Kees Blokland.]

 beta4: new settings system.
 Built in firmware flashing and altimeter recovery function.
 A number of bug-fixes.